daisy613/WHSettings/README.md

 ![export](https://i.imgur.com/XvPMGPo.png)

 ## What it does:
-- This allows exports or imports WickHunter settings.
+- This script allows user to export or import WickHunter settings.

 ## Instructions:
 1. Place the script anywhere.